Where to Visit in Spring in New Zealand

 Looking for spring festivals?
 With some of the best dolphin swimming and whale watching, it comes to no surprise that Kaikoura has a Seafest.
 Try some of that famous crayfish in the cuisine tent.
-There are live music acts playing on a stage shaped like a ship throughout the 2-day festival in October.
+There are live music acts playing on a stage shaped like a ship throughout the two-day festival in October.
 Festival-goers are commonly known to dress up as fish (amongst other fancy dress).

 Getting the snowmelt from the Southern Alps, now is the time to ride the rapids on the Rangitata River, Canterbury.
 This is New Zealand’s only full-time grade 5 river.
-Find out more at 7 Places to go White Water Rafting in New Zealand.
+Find out more at 7 Places to Go White Water Rafting in New Zealand.